huimchen/Neural-Sentiment-Classification/README.md

 + usrlist.txt: user ids in each dataset, per one line.
 + prdlist.txt: product ids in each dataset, per one line.

 where 'XX' is the corresponding dataset name.
-For example, 'XX' could be IMDB','yelp13','yelp14' in this project.
+For example, 'XX' could be IMDB', 'yelp13', 'yelp14' in this project.

 Codes
 ==========